 The contents of a redirection file are ignored, but just its presence causes Windows to check the app directory first whenever it loads a DLL, regardless of the path specified to LoadLibrary or LoadLibraryEx.
 If the DLL isn't found in the app directory, then these functions use their usual search order.
 For example, if the app

 c:\program files\common files\system\mydll.dll

-If the application has a manifest, then any .local files are ignored.
+If the app has a manifest, then any redirection files are ignored.

-If you are using DLL redirection and the application does not have access to all drives and directories in the search order, LoadLibrary stops searching as soon as access is denied.
-(If you are not using DLL redirection, LoadLibrary skips directories that it cannot access and then continues searching.)
+If you're using DLL redirection and the app doesn't have access to all drives and directories in the search order, then LoadLibrary stops searching as soon as access is denied.
+If you're not using DLL redirection, then LoadLibrary skips directories that it can't access, and then it continues searching.

-It is good practice to install application DLLs in the same directory that contains the application, even if you are not using DLL redirection.
-This ensures that installing the application does not overwrite other copies of the DLL and cause other applications to fail.
-Also, if you follow this good practice, other applications do not overwrite your copy of the DLL and cause your application to fail.
+It's good practice to install app DLLs in the same directory that contains the app; even if you're not using DLL redirection.
+That ensures that installing the app doesn't overwrite other copies of the DLL (thereby causing other apps to fail).
+Also, if you follow this good practice, then other apps don't overwrite your copy of the DLL (and don't cause your app to fail).